-With Spring Break around the corner for many law students (and as I am about to depart on a two week trip to California) I am thinking more about the benefits of study breaks.
+With Spring Break around the corner for many law students, we are thinking more about the benefits of study breaks.

 Study breaks, in general, are a very good idea.
 Do not try to force yourself to sit in the library and study for eight (or even three or four) hours in a row without a break so that you can study longer.
 Diminishing returns will set in and by hour four you will not be focusing nearly as well as you were focusing during hour one.
 Instead, make it part of your routine to break up your study time into one-hour or one-and-a-half hour increments with a break at each increment.
 You don’t need a long break – just a brief 5 or 10 minute break to grab a healthy snack, briefly get up and walk around, or do something else to give your brain a break.

 What are the benefits of study breaks?